ibm-cloud-docs/vpc/snapshots_vpc_manage.md

 {:note: .note}
 {:beta: .beta}

-# Managing Snapshots (Beta)
+# Managing Snapshots (beta)
 {: #snapshots-vpc-manage}

 Delete snapshots you no longer need.
 Rename existing snapshots to make them easier to identify.
 Verify IAM access to take action on snapshots.
 Verify snapshot statuses.
 {:shortdesc}

-This beta feature is available only to accounts with special approval.
+Snapshots for VPC is available only to accounts with special approval to preview this beta feature.
 {:beta}

 ## Deleting snapshots